-Riverway Avenue and Cotter Avenue has minimal development today, with increased development in recent years.
+Riverway Avenue and Cotter Avenue has minimal development occuring today, with increased development in recent years and anticipated in the future.
 Existing uses include a multifamily apartment complex and two auto dealerships with nearby office and warehouse uses.
 Place Types include Commercial/Employment Medium, Mixed Use Medium, and Neighborhood High.